wp-plugins/xili-language/readme.txt

 * Themes with *localization* can be easily transformed for realtime multilingual sites.
 * xili-language is dedicated for theme's creator or webmaster with knowledges in CMS and WP and having (or not) tools to create .mo language files.
 Through API (hook), the plugin add automatic tools (or links or filters) for sidebar or top menus.
 Categories or Archives lists are translated also.
 * xili-language provides also series of functions which can be *hooked* in the functions.php file of the theme that you create i.e. for a multilingual cms like website.

+**IMPORTANT NOTE** : to prepare switch to WP3.0 (3.0-beta) single or multisite (wpmu) - see [Other versions](http://wordpress.org/extend/plugins/xili-language/download/).
+The most recent version remains compatible with current WP 2.9.x.

+TRILOGY FOR MULTILINGUAL CMS SITE : [xili-language](http://wordpress.org/extend/plugins/xili-language/), [xili-tidy-tags](http://wordpress.org/extend/plugins/xili-tidy-tags/), [xili-dictionary](http://wordpress.org/extend/plugins/xili-dictionary/)

-* With **xili-tidy-tags** [plugin here](http://wordpress.org/extend/plugins/xili-tidy-tags/), it is now possible to display sub-selection (cloud) of **tags** according language.
+* With [xili-tidy-tags](http://wordpress.org/extend/plugins/xili-tidy-tags/), it is now possible to display sub-selection (cloud) of **tags** according language.
 With [xili-dictionary](http://wordpress.org/extend/plugins/xili-dictionary/) plugin (beta), it is easier to create or update online, via admin UI, the files .mo of each language.
 * xili-language plugin **does not create addition tables in the database**. xili-language simply makes proper use of the taxonomy tables and postmeta table offered by WordPress to define language and link items between them.
 Because xili-language plugin does not modify deeply the post edit UI, it is possible to use **iPhone / iPod Touch** Wordpress app to prepare and draft the post.
 * **Documentation**:  A new [table](http://dev.xiligroup.com/?p=1432) summarizes all the technical features (widgets, template tags, functions and hooks) of this powerful plugin for personalized CMS created by webmaster.
 * Check out the [screenshots](http://wordpress.org/extend/plugins/xili-language/screenshots/) to see it in action.

-= 1.5.0 =
+= 1.5.2 =
-* incorporate automatic detection of theme domain for WP 3.0 and his new default theme 'twentyten'
+* WP 3.0 (mono or multisite): incorporates automatic detection of theme domain and his new default theme 'twentyten'
 * remains compatible for previous versions WP 2.9.x

 = 1.4.2a =